INTRODUCTION

 EXPECTATIONS ABOUT A PROPHET LIKE MOSES

-The expectation that the future prophet will be like Moses should also be existing when the Quran was revealed, as the Meccan disbelievers claim that Muhammad should show miracles just like Moses if he is telling the truth.
+The expectation that the future prophet would be like Moses should also have existed when the Quran was revealed, as the Meccan disbelievers claim that Muhammad should show miracles just like Moses if he is telling the truth.
 In their opinion, since the future prophet is a prophet like Moses, he should be able to show the same miracles that Moses showed:

 “Now that the truth has come to them from Us, they say, ‘Why has he not been granted (miracles) the like of what Moses was granted?’
 Didn’t they (people thinking like them) before this deny what had been granted to Moses (as of miracles)?
 They say, ‘Two magicians who back each other up.’
 And they add, ‘We reject either of them!’”
 (The Quran 28:48).